Zainab1317/FASDH25-portfolio2/README.md

 ### Verifying Results

-Verify that NER_gazetteer.tsv includes all place names from ner_counts.tsv along with their corresponding coordinates.
+Verify that ner_gazetteer.tsv includes all place names from ner_counts.tsv along with their corresponding coordinates.
 Ensure that there are no missing or duplicated place names.
 Confirm that manual additions are accurately recorded and noted in the README file.

 ## 4A) Visualizing Place Names Extracted through Regex Mapping with Animation

 In this part of the project, we created an interactive, animated map to show how often different places in Gaza were mentioned in news articles over time.
 The data we used came from the regex_counts.tsv file, which contains the number of times each place was mentioned each month, extracted using regex and a gazetteer.
-This visualization helps us see patterns and changes in media coverage as the conflict unfolded.
+This visualization helps us see patterns and changes in media coverage as the conflict unfolded and helps us visualise the relative frequency of place names mentioned in the articles.

 ### Libraries required for this script